-- Price – Since many cribs aren’t used for quite as long as other baby beds, they tend to be priced accordingly.
+- Price – Since many cribs aren’t used for quite as long as other baby beds, they tend to be priced accordingly, if only slightly cheaper.
 If you’re looking to enter the baby furniture market on a more affordable basis, the cheaper price might be attractive.

-- Size – That smaller size limits the time they can spend in the mini crib.
+- Size – That smaller size limits how long your baby sleeps in the mini crib.
 If your baby is in a higher percentile (bigger then the average) then you may find that your baby spends less time in the mini crib than their peers.

-- Bedding – You might find that your favourite print is not available in sheets and bedding for a mini crib size, only full-size crib.
-I also bumped into a situation where I couldn’t find extra sheets for my mini crib at the baby store is closest to me – I had to travel further to shop.
+- Bedding – You might find that your favorite print is not available in sheets and bedding for a mini crib size, only full-size cribs.
+I also bumped into a situation where I couldn’t find extra sheets for my mini crib at the baby store is closest to me; I had to travel further to shop.
 Something to keep in mind if you live out of town, or in a more rural area.